Cranial Osteopathy

 There are institutions that offer specific training in cranial osteopathy to qualified osteopaths, including the Sutherland Cranial College and the Osteopathic Centre for Children.
 Several of our osteopaths have postgraduate qualifications in cranial osteopathic technique.

-If you’d like to know more about our osteopaths’ training and qualifications, feel free to get in touch
+If you’d like to know more about our osteopaths’ training and qualifications, feel free to get in touch.

 Cranial osteopaths, like any osteopaths, treat people rather than conditions.